 - Why are you interested in this field of study?
 Is there a personal connection?

 - What resources are available that you are excited about at UNC?

 Final pointers for acing the UNC supplemental essays

 To know which essays to choose, consider brainstorming bullet points for each question.
-Go with the two prompts that allow for the most compelling personal anecdotes and also reveal key pieces of your identity not shared elsewhere in your application.
+Strive to share compelling personal anecdotes and also reveal key pieces of your identity not shared elsewhere in your application.
 With these tips, you should have a great start on nailing your UNC-CH supplemental essays!